Multi-mode architectures for noise-resilient superconducting qubits: Experimental realizations

 \subsection{Large kinetic inductance with superinductors}

 As discussed above, a crucial requirement in the development of protected quantum information architectures is to find elements able to efficiently suppress offset charge fluctuations.
 However, this is not a trivial task with conventional electromagnetic circuits.
 Indeed, the ratio $Z/R_Q$ between the circuit impedance and the quantum of resistance plays a key role in determining the fluctuation amplitudes of both charges and fluxes.
-Unfortunately, as mentioned previously in \Sref{sec:fluxonium}, the impedance of geometrical capacitance and inductance is limited and never exceeds the vacuum impedance $Z_{{\rm vac}}=\sqrt{\mu_0/\epsilon_0}\sim 377\ \Omega$, which is much smaller than $R_Q$.
-This shows that conventional circuit elements easily suffer from large quantum charge fluctuations, whilst being less sensitive to flux ones, and alternative strategies to largely increase $Z$ are thus necessary.\\
+Unfortunately, as previously menioned in \Sref{sec:fluxonium}, the impedence of conventional geometrical capacitance and inductance is typically limited by the vacuum impedance $Z_{{\rm vac}}=\sqrt{\mu_0/\epsilon_0}\sim 377\ \Omega$, which is much smaller than $R_Q$.
+This shows that conventional circuit elements easily suffer from large quantum charge fluctuations, whilst being less sensitive to flux ones.
+Different approaches to largely increase $Z$ are thus required.
+In this respect, a possible strategy is to exploit the large kinetic inductance of a series of Josephson junctions, a successful approach that we are going to review in the following.
+Interrestingly enough, however, it has been recently shown that an innovative design of geometric circuital elements, which makes use of mutual inductance of concentric loops, can also lead to impedences exceeding $Z_{{\rm vac}}$ by two orders of magnitude \cite{peruzzo2020,peruzzo2021}.

 In a first attempt to achieve high impedance, the integration of resistive elements and long JJs~\cite{kuzmin1991,lotkhov2003} has been proposed.
 However, these additional Ohmic components cannot help against charge offset (associated with 1/f noise) and may lead to other dissipation channels, eventually limiting the quantum coherence of devices~\cite{lotkhov2003, masluk2012}.
 We note that the kinetic inductance of a single JJ $L_k=(\frac{\Phi_{0}}{2\pi})^{2}/E_{J}$ scales inversely with the Josephson energy $E_J$ and can be thus increased by reducing the in-plane junction dimensions.
 However, reducing the single junction dimension unavoidably leads to large charging energy $E_C$ and to an exponential growth of the phase-slip rate, causing decoherence.